 Mulako previously studied a multidisciplinary MSc in Energy Systems and Thermal Processes at Cranfield University (2019-2020) where he graduated with a distinction.
 His MSc thesis was on thermo-electrochemical model development and simulation of a novel green power-to-ammonia to power system: reversible solid oxide cell for power and hydrogen production coupled with an ammonia synthesis unit.
 The novel system has the lowest reported ammonia energy consumption of 6.41 - 8.21 kWh/kg-NH3.

 Mulako previously gained experience in power generation for 2.5 years at Wartsila as a Power Plant Operations Engineer from 2017-2019.
-He studied Bachelor of Engineering focused in Mechanical Engineering at University of Zambia from 2011 to 2016 and graduated top of my class with a first class honours.
+He studied Bachelor of Engineering focused in Mechanical Engineering at University of Zambia from 2011 to 2016 and graduated on top of his class with a first class honours.

 - Fully funded overseas PhD studentship in the Wolfson School of Mechanical, Electrical, and Manufacturing Engineering at Loughborough University (50% EPSRC 50% Doctoral College).